How to Tell if You Have an Unhealthy Relationship with FoodMar 14, 2023

-The creep at the bar who won’t take the hint, but we keep being nice.
+The creep at the bar who won't take the hint.
+Yet we keep being nice.

-Even better?
-Your toxic friend who lives to manipulate and put you down, and we keep wondering why we have such low self-esteem.
+The toxic friend who lives to manipulate and put you down.
+Yet we keep wondering why we have such low self-esteem.

 Insert red flags.

 And, like the creep at the bar, they keep coming back.

 Something that many people don't examine is our relationship with food.
 How we feel after we eat, how we speak to ourselves and how we view food, the list doesn't end.
 It all boils down to our relationship with food.

 However, many of us have a shitty relationship with food.
 And the kicker?
 It isn't our fault.